 What is Subdomain Hijacking?

-An attacker having control of your subdomain even though you own the domain is called a subdomain takeover.
-This can happen due to us hosting our domains on hosting providers like AWS, GitHub, Shopify, Zendesk and having incorrect configurations.
+Subdomain hijacking is an attacker having control of your subdomain even though you own the domain is called a subdomain takeover.
+This can happen due to us hosting our domains on hosting providers like AWS, GitHub, Shopify, and Zendesk and having incorrect configurations.
 One example of incorrect configurations is Dangling CNAME Records.
 Admins make DNS records but never claim them.

 Let us go through an example to understand this better.
 You want to start selling merchandise for your brand and decide to use Shopify’s services.
 Here is what you would be doing: